dojo/docs/dojox/calendar.rst

 Event creation
 --------------

 Events are retrieved in the data store.
-To add a new event, the developer can use the store put() method.
+To programmatically add a new event, the developer can use the store put() method.

-The calendar is allowing to interactively create and event by pressing the mouse button on the grid and dragging to set the duration of the event.
+The calendar is allowing to interactively create an event by pressing the mouse button on the grid and dragging the mouse to set the duration of the event.

 To enable the creation, the createItemOnGridClick property of the calendar must be set to true (false by default).
 Furthermore, a custom function creating the item must be set on the createItemFunc property.